 There’s nothing like seeing a new movie on the big screen – buying your ticket, getting some fresh, hot popcorn, and settling into a comfortable chair at your favorite theater.
-But if you prefer to watch movies at the comfort of your home then 123movies is the right for you!
+Immerse yourself in the magic of cinema with the latest jeremy piven movies on the big screen – purchase your ticket, savor some fresh, hot popcorn, and sink into the comfort of your favorite theater seat.

 Families today, however, have more home entertainment options than ever, with umpteen streaming services, Blu-ray and a multitude of TV channels, plus big-screen home theaters.

 Scott Lewandowski, general manager at Flix Brewhouse in Carmel, says there are advantages to seeing a movie in the theater.

 “There are two main reasons, I believe,” Lewandowski says.
 “One is that most people can’t replicate a giant movie screen with 7.1 Dolby Atmos sound in their homes.
 The other is that humans are social by nature and want to experience the joy of seeing a film for the first time with other human beings.”

 Margot Gerber, a spokesperson for Landmark Theatres, says there is no substitute for seeing a great movie in a theater with other people.

 “Seeing a comedy with a crowd makes the funny jokes better,” Gerber says.
 “You are sharing the experience with others.
 It’s the human interaction that makes a movie better in a theater.”

 Gerber notes that the technical aspects of a movie are also typically enhanced in a movie theater.

 “There is also being able to completely lose yourself in a film at a theater,” Gerber says.
 “When you are at home, you stop a movie to check your phone or get clothes out of the dryer.
 It’s just not the same.
 You end up watching the film in increments.
 At a theater you watch the movie from start to finish.”